 In the web app Arrivals you'll find information about all ship movements in the Amsterdam port.
 This web app replaces the old IamPort app.

 - switching between list and map view

 In 30 seconds you can install Arrivals on your device.

 Applications: permits, exemptions and notifications

 It is now possible to submit all applications for permits and/or exemptions as well as notifications via Applications.

-By logging into MyPort you can fill in forms that already contain the details of your trip (such as visit number, ship name, berth and IMO number).
+Your forms already contain the details of your trip, such as visit number, ship name, berth and IMO number.
+You can check the status of your requests and notifications yourself.
 This makes it easier and faster for you to work.